-Finding God's peace in times of turmoil
+Finding God's peace at times of turmoil

 As I write, the news is changing shape, hour by hour, in response to the current Coronavirus situation.